-Marketing of services in oncology practice and hematology are essential to optimizing one’s practice.
-As bigger cancer centers tend to receive utmost attention, it is required that smaller/individual ones stand out through a brand cancer care message to compete and flourish.
+Marketing of services in oncology practice and hematology is essential to optimizing one’s practice.
+As bigger cancer centers tend to receive the utmost attention, it is required that smaller/individual ones stand out through a brand cancer care message to compete and flourish.

 Steps To Increase Efficiencies And Profits, While Keeping Patient Care At The Vanguard Are:

-- Analytics: Leveraging data is possible through advanced analytics or the ‘Big Data.’
-This data aids oncologists in deriving clinically sound and cost-effective solutions/treatments for patients, primarily due to genetic and diagnostic test results, clinical factors, treatment options, new medical researches and trial information being available to them at the right time.
+- Analytics: Leveraging data is possible through advanced analytics or ‘Big Data.’
+This data aids oncologists in deriving clinically sound and cost-effective solutions/treatments for patients, primarily due to genetic and diagnostic test results, clinical factors, treatment options, new medical researches, and trial information is available to them at the right time.

 - Effective Drug Management: Chemotherapy is the basis of an oncology income.
 An accurate drug inventory must be maintained to avoid losses for the practice.
 It is wise to get into partnerships with wholesalers and drug manufacturers for obtaining the best rates for drugs.
 Contracts can also bring in profits; while it is suggested that a large cash reserve must be available at all times to allow practices to buy drugs at low/reasonable prices.

-- Marketing Strategies: Further strategies for optimizing practice revenues are a marketing website which must possess a great user experience providing an efficient search engine and be response driven; a brochure explaining all the capabilities, and, radio, print and television advertising.
+- Marketing Strategies: Further strategies for optimizing practice revenues are a marketing website that must possess a great user experience providing an efficient search engine and be response-driven; a brochure explaining all the capabilities, and, radio, print and television advertising.

-An oncology practice is challenging.
-Oncologists must streamline their operations for optimizing the practice, while keeping patient care as their first priority.
+Oncology practice is challenging.
+Oncologists must streamline their operations for optimizing the practice while keeping patient care as their first priority.